mertseker-dev/social-distance-estimation/README.md

 ## Distance Evaluation on Unannotated Data

+You can run our method on any image as long as sensor dimensions and focal length information of the camera that was used to capture the image are known.
 In order to run the code on unannotated data (images without annotations), run the following command:

 ### Usage